RomaBureacov/VS-CompileForMe/README.md

 When providing your script name, you may choose to either include or omit the `.cpp` extension.

-If the VS compiler fails to compile your C++ program, the script will tell you that it fail to compile and wait for your response on what to do next (either if you wish to recompile or proceed to attempt to compiler another script).
+If the VS compiler fails to compile your C++ program, the script will tell you that it failed to compile and will wait for your response on what to do next (either proceed to recompile or attempt to compile another script).

 Once your program compiles successfully, you can choose to run it, move on, or recompile.

-At the end, you choose either to recompile the same script, use another file, use another directory, or exit the program.
+At the end, you may choose to either recompile the same script, attempt to compile another script, use another directory, or exit the program.

 Have fun programming!